aabg21/angular-training-slides/_includes/component.md

 - `thingsToDo` on the *right* is what we're passing in

 ---

+## Component Lifecycle

+Angular manages creation, rendering, data-bound properties etc. It also offers hooks that allow us to respond to key lifecycle events.

+These are the most-used lifecycle hooks:

+- `ngOnInit` - When bound inputs pass values the first time.
+- `ngOnDestroy` - Before component is destroyed.
+- `ngAfterContentInit` - After component's (ng-)content is initialized.
+- `ngAfterViewInit` - After component's view is initialized.

+**Pro Tip:** Prefer putting initialization logic in `ngOnInit` instead of `constructor`

+---
 <!-- .slide: id="components-get-dirty" -->

 ## Let's get our hands dirty!